diBernardoGroup/Network-model-of-the-COVID-19/README.md

 **IDENTIFICATION SCRIPTS**

-'stage1.m' and 'stage1_r.m' perform the identification of the time time windows and of \rho*\beta, \tau, I_0 values in each window using national and regional data, respectively.
+'stage1.m' and 'stage1_r.m' perform the identification of the time windows and of \rho*\beta, \tau, I_0 values in each window using national and regional data, respectively.
 The identification is performed using an ad hoc nonlinear identification procedure.